-Bedding needs to be easy to burrow under and when we wake him up in the late evening, he makes a beeline for the side of the bedding and burrows underneath with ease.
+Bedding needs to be easy to burrow under and when we wake up our hedgehog in the late evening, he makes a beeline for the side of the bedding and burrows underneath with ease.
 We end having to remove the bedding sometimes to make sure he eats and poops before we can take him out of the cage and start cleaning.

 We also have an additional fleece tunnel next to his house, allowing him to burrow inside.
 He uses this if his house gets too hot or if he’s disturbed whilst exploring to quickly dart into and burrow along.